Skip to content

 Do Absolute Analog Recording

-Let's once again use our trusty over-simplified TwoDialogs sample application to learn how to use absolute analog recording and use it to discover the value as well as the dangers associated with absolute analog recording.
+Let's once again use our trusty, over-simplified TwoDialogs sample application to learn how to use absolute analog recording and discover its value and associated dangers.

 Run the TwoDialogs sample AUT